Syllabus Checklist for Composition Courses

 The words “Signature Assignment” must be in the assignment title - not merely in the description of the SA, or on the syllabus.
 The actual assignment title should be something like “Signature Assignment,” “Final Paper (Signature Assignment)” or “Signature Assignment: Final Paper”.
 The General Education program cannot assess courses unless the Signature Assignment is labelled as such in the Canvas assignment title.

-Composition (COMP) Area Learning Outcomes (LOs)
+Composition (EN1/EN2) Area Learning Outcomes (LOs)

-List the seven Composition Learning Outcomes (LOs):
+List the six Composition Learning Outcomes (LOs):

 Write the relevant Composition (COMP) LO(s) next to the aligned course assignment(s).